 One of the suggestions my doctor gave then was to significantly increase my intake of iron-rich foods.
 Iron is a vital mineral, which transports nutrients to the body including the scalp.
-Even a little bit of deficiency can have your hair falling out.
+Even a bit of deficiency can have your hair falling out.

 - Sunflower seeds